NishchayAnand/software-engineering/Interview Prep/Java/Questions.md

 1. **Abstract Classes can have instance variables that maintain instance-specific `state`, whereas Interfaces cannot.**

 2. A class can only implement one Abstract Class whereas it can implement multiple Interfaces. **If a class implements multiple interfaces that have `default` methods with the same signature, the class must override the method to resolve the conflict.**

 ---

+**Q. Difference between equals() method and equals operator:**

+An object may contain multiple types of data.
+Using the equals (`==`) operator does not work for comparison of objects.
+Hence, we need to use equals() method.
+The equals() method compares the value.

+---

+**Q. What is Constant Pool?**

+The constant pool is a special area in memory where constant values are stored.

+For strings, the constant pool plays a crucial role in memory management and performance optimization.
+When you create a **string literal (e.g., String s = "hello")**, the JVM first checks the constant pool.
+If the string already exists there, a reference to it is assigned to the variable s.
+If not, the string is added to the constant pool, and then a reference is assigned.

+> **NOTE:** When you create a string using the **new keyword (e.g., String s = new String("hello"))**, a new string object is created in the heap memory, regardless of whether the string already exists in the constant pool.

+---